xinu-os/xinu/docs/features/USB.rst

 defined in specifications separate from the USB specification itself) to software.
-Others do not present a standard interface, but instead have vendor-provided documentation and/or a vendor-provided driver; an example of this is the
+Others do not present a standard interface, but instead have vendor-provided documentation and/or a vendor-provided driver; an example of this is the :doc:`/arm/rpi/Synopsys-USB-Controller` used on the :doc:`/arm/rpi/Raspberry-Pi`.
-:doc:`Synopsys DesignWare High-Speed USB 2.0 On-The-Go Controller
-</arm/rpi/Synopsys-DesignWare-High-Speed-USB-2-0-On-The-Go-Controller>`
-used on the :doc:`Raspberry Pi </arm/rpi/Raspberry-Pi>`.
 Obviously, a standard interface is highly preferred when independently implementing a Host Controller Driver.

 Transfers
 ~~~~~~~~~